 There is nothing more gratifying than a top notch toilet.
 And when it comes to fancy toilets it is fairly common knowledge that Japan leads the pack.
 Their toilets have features most Westerners have never dreamed of, including background noise to cover any sounds that the user may make, a warm cleansing spray, self-warming seat, built-in water-saving sink, and other innovative features.
 Their proper name are bidets, although many locals refer to them as washlets.

 Of course the surprises do not stop there.
-Another aspect is that every model is slightly different, so there can be a bit of a learning curve.
+Another aspect is that every model is slightly different, which means there can be a bit of a learning curve.
 Luckily most of the important bidet functions have icons.

 Japanese Bidet Control Panels